-HOW TO LEARN SUP FOIL
+HOW TO START IN SUP FOIL?

-If you are a beginner in the stand up paddle or foil discipline, we advise you to start with the SUP foil.
-This helps to analyze the first sensations of the foil and to understand the mechanism with more stability than in surf foil.
+If you are a beginner in the discipline of stand up paddle or foil, we advise you to start with SUP Foil.
+This helps to analyse the first sensations of the foil and to understand the mechanism with more stability than in surf foil.

 Having a good base in SUP Surf makes the discipline of SUP foil more accessible.
 In addition, it is advisable to start the foil in SUP Foil as the stand up paddle board is larger than a kite foil or surf foil board.
 It provides more stability.
 The volume of the board also makes it possible to row standing up like on a classic paddle.
 To then gain speed on the waves and fly without having to stand up at the same time.

 The discipline of SUP Foil can be dangerous, several precautions are to be taken before launching.